 There are one and a half million adopted children living in the united states although only 2% of households do all of the adopting.
 One third of all American households said that they have considered adopting.
 37% of the adopted children are white compared to 73% of the adoptive parents being white.
 The average wait time is three years and the average adopted age is 8.

-Any given year about 4% of the women who experience unwanted pregnancies places their child up for adoption.
-Birth mother who remain in contact with their children during and after the adoption process report having less grief, less regret and guilt and less sadness.
-Additionally, adoptive parents who had contact with the child or children birth relatives were way more satisfied with the arrangement than those with no contact at all.
+Any given year about 4% of the women who experience unwanted pregnancies place their child up for adoption.
+Birth mothers who remain in contact with their children during and after the adoption process report having less grief, less regret and guilt and less sadness.
+Additionally, adoptive parents who had contact with the child or children’s birth relatives were way more satisfied with the arrangement than those with no contact at all.